Travelling to Germany / Berlin this year? Here is what you need to know

 If you are fully vaccinated, no test is required unless you arrive from a “variant of concern” area.
 Vaccinations accepted are Comirnaty (Pfizer-Biontech), Spikevax (Moderna), Vaxzevria (Astra Zeneca) and Janssen Covid-19 Vaccine (Johnson&.
 Johnson, single-shot).
-Preferably you have a digital vaccination certificate on one of the German or EU apps (the Ministry of Health Corona Warn App or The Robert-Koch Institute CovPass are the German Apps) but worry not if you don’t have them -there is no compulsory digital “Green Pass” like in some EU countries.
+Preferably you have a digital vaccination certificate on one of the German or EU apps (the Ministry of Health Corona Warn App or The Robert-Koch Institute CovPass are the German Apps) but worry not if you don’t have them – there is no compulsory digital “Green Pass” like in some EU countries.

-Your vaccination records will be accepted, especially if in the yellow WHO vaccination book, which is very common in Germany, but other vaccination records like the NHS or CDC cards work, as long as they are correctly completed with your name, date of birth, name of vaccine, what the vaccine is against, date of birth and an identifiable institution where the vaccine was administered.
+Your vaccination records should still be accepted, especially if in the yellow WHO vaccination book, which is very common in Germany, but other vaccination records like the NHS or CDC cards work, as long as they are correctly completed with your name, date of birth, name of vaccine, what the vaccine is against, date of birth and an identifiable institution where the vaccine was administered.

 If you are recovered from COVID-19, the authorities require proof of positive PCR Test.

 If you arrive from a high-risk area, you will need to complete a digital registration before entering Germany.